 - Google should remove the Google Mail ID dependency to add new members (users), this is forcing the users to have a Google account to use the GCE.
 And it should allow the enterprise mail accounts to add users to Google Cloud Projects.

-- Enable the MFA (Multi-Factor Authentication) feature at the Google Cloud Platform user management level rather than leaving it to the user choice.
+- Enable the MFA (Multi-Factor Authentication) feature on the Google Cloud Platform user management level rather than leaving it to the user choice.

 Preparing for the Microsoft Azure 70-535 Exam